Sen. Jeanne Shaheen chatted with Insight Technology General Manager Randy Shaw Friday morning during a tour of the Londonderry company. |

 Shaheen initially sponsored the bill early this past August, but it was referred to the House Committee on Health, Education, Labor and Pensions, where it awaited action until now.

-support and to provide mentors who can serve as role models, further enriching students’ learning experiences.
+If passed, it would have schools partner with the private sector, both for material support and to provide mentors who can serve as role models, further enriching students’ learning experiences.

 Inspiring future generations of mathematicians, engineers and scientists is something Solinsky is already quite familiar with.